allenai/satlas-super-resolution/README.md

 - The urban set (train_urban_set), with ~1.2 million pairs from locations within a 5km radius of cities in the USA with a population >= 50k.

-The urban set was used for all experiments in the paper, because we found the full set to be overwhelmed with monotonous landscapes.
+The urban set (termed S2-NAIP) was used for all experiments in the paper, because we found the full set to be overwhelmed with monotonous landscapes.

 There are three val/test sets:
 - The validation set (val_set) consists of 8192 image pairs.
 - A small subset of this validation set (small_val_set) with 256 image pairs that are specifically from urban areas, which is useful for qualititive analysis.
-- A test set containing eight 16x16 grids of Sentinel-2 tiles from interesting locations including Dry Tortugas National Park, Bolivia, France, South Africa, and Japan.
+- A test set (test_set) containing eight 16x16 grids of Sentinel-2 tiles from interesting locations including Dry Tortugas National Park, Bolivia, France, South Africa, and Japan.

+Additional data includes:
+- A set of NAIP images from 2016-2018 corresponding to the train_urban_set and small_val_set NAIP images (old-naip).
+These are used as input to the discriminator for the model variant described in supplementary Section A.5.2.
+- JSON files containing tile weights for the train_urban_set and train_full_set (train_tile_weights).
+Using OpenStreetMap categories, we count the number of tiles where each category appears at least once and then weight tiles by the inverse frequency of the rarest category appearing in that tile.
+- For train_urban_set, there is a JSON file with mappings between each NAIP chip and polygons of OpenStreetMap categories in that chip (osm_chips_to_masks.json).
+This is used for the object-discriminator variation described in supplementary Section A.5.1.

-All of the above data (except for the full training set due to size) can be downloaded at this [link](https://pub-956f3eb0f5974f37b9228e0a62f449bf.r2.dev/satlas_explorer_datasets/super_resolution_2023-07-24.tar).
-The full training set is available for download at this [link]().
+All of the above data (except for the full training set due to size) can be downloaded at this [link](https://pub-956f3eb0f5974f37b9228e0a62f449bf.r2.dev/satlas_explorer_datasets/super_resolution_2023-12-01.tar).
+The full training set is available for download at this [link](https://pub-956f3eb0f5974f37b9228e0a62f449bf.r2.dev/satlas_explorer_datasets/super_resolution_train-full-set_2023-12-01.tar).

 ### Model Weights
 The weights for ESRGAN models, used to generate super-resolution outputs for Satlas, with varying number of Sentinel-2 images as input